 - a.
 State the anticipated results of the proposed approach if the project is successful. - b.
 Discuss the significance of the Phase I effort in providing a foundation for Phase II research or research and development effort. - c.
 Identify the applicable clearances, certifications and approvals required to conduct Phase II testing and outline the plan for ensuring timely completion of said authorizations in support of Phase II research or research and development effort. - (6) Commercialization Strategy.
-Describe in approximately one page your company's strategy for commercializing this technology in DoD, other Federal Agencies, and/or private sector markets.
+Describe in approximately one page your proposing small business concern's strategy for commercializing this technology in DoD, other Federal Agencies, and/or private sector markets.
 Provide specific information on the market need the technology will address and the size of the market.
-Also include a schedule showing the quantitative commercialization results from this SBIR project that your company expects to achieve. - (7) Key Personnel.
+Also include a schedule showing the quantitative commercialization results from this SBIR project your proposing small business concern expects to achieve. - (7) Key Personnel.
 Identify key personnel who will be involved in the Phase I effort including information on directly related education and experience.
 A concise technical resume of the principal investigator, including a list of relevant publications (if any), must be included (Please do not include Privacy Act Information).
 All resumes will count toward the page limitations for Volume 2. - (8) Foreign Citizens.
 Identify any foreign citizens or individuals holding dual citizenship expected to be involved on this project as a direct employee, subcontractor, or consultant.
 For these individuals, please specify their country of origin, the type of visa or work permit under which they are performing and an explanation of their anticipated level of involvement on this project.
-Proposing small business concerns frequently assume that individuals with dual citizenship or a work permit will be permitted to work on an SBIR project and do not report them.
 The proposal may be deemed nonresponsive if the requested information is not provided.
-The proposing small business concerns should report all individuals expected to be involved on this project that are considered a foreign national as defined in Section 3 of the BAA.
-You may be asked to provide additional information during negotiations in order to verify the foreign citizen's eligibility to participate on a SBIR contract.
+The proposing small business concerns should report all individuals expected to be involved on this project considered a foreign national as defined in Section 3 of the BAA.
+You may be asked to provide additional information during negotiations to verify the foreign citizen's eligibility to participate on a SBIR contract.
 Supplemental information provided in response to this paragraph will be protected in accordance with the Privacy Act (5 U.S.C.
 552a), if applicable, and the Freedom of Information Act (5 U.S.C.
 552(b)(6)).